yacy/yacy_search_server/docker/Readme.md

 	docker volume ls

-#### As background process
+#### Start as background process

 	docker run -d luccioman/yacy

 ### HTTPS support

 This images are default configured with HTTPS enabled, and use a default certificate stored in defaults/freeworldKeystore.
-You should use your own certificated.
+You should use your own certificate.
 In order to do it, you can proceed as follow.

 #### Self-signed certificate

 A self-signed certificate will provide encrypted communications with your YaCy server, but browsers will still complain about an invalid security certificate with the error "SEC_ERROR_UNKNOWN_ISSUER".
-If it is sufficient for you, you can add permanently add exception to your browser.
+If it is sufficient for you, you can permanently add and exception to your browser.

 This kind of certificate can be generated and added to your YaCy Docker container with the following :